lamroger/artisan-websocket-bluedot/README.md

 Artisan is a free, open-source software that allows you to monitor the temperature of the beans as they roast.

-While it's not required, it's certainly very helpful to automatically log the temperature and other data from the roast.
-Artisan can do this, but it requires a device that can connect to the thermometer and send the data to Artisan.
 This script allows you to use a Thermoworks Bluedot thermometer to send the data to Artisan through a websocket connection.

 ## Getting Started